ejimaone/ejimaone/README.md

 - 👋 Hi, I’m @ejimaone
 - 👀 I’m interested in entry level || Internship
+- proficient  in basic vanila Javascript ,DOM manipulation an API
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 E-mail; abdulwahabonozutu@gmail.com